-2 This numbering format is only valid for devices on board craft associated with a parent ship.
+2 This numbering format is only valid for devices on board craft associated with a parent ship, except the first-generation emergency position-indicating radio beacon (EPIRB).
 A craft may carry multiple devices which would be identified by the MMSI assigned to the craft.
-These devices may be located in lifeboats, life-rafts, rescue-boats or other craft belonging to a parent ship but separate from search and rescue transmitters (AIS-SART).
+These devices may be located in lifeboats, life-rafts, rescue-boats or other craft belonging to a parent ship but separate from search and rescue transmitters AIS-SART.